yutotakano/SimpleRayTracerHS/README.md

 ```
 The options enable faster floating point math, more optimization, multi-thread compatibility, and a profiler (which you can show by adding the `+RTS -s` flag to the executable).

-Due to the overhead of generating concurrent threads (I think), the script runs into an Internal Error (out of RAM) on most consumer-level hardware.
-It works on DICE (UoE computing servers), so I recommend anybody trying out to use that too.
+Due to the overhead of keeping track of concurrent threads (I think), the script runs out of memory on most consumer-level hardware.
+It works on DICE (UoE computing servers) using about 70GiB of memory, so I recommend anybody trying out to use that too.

 Make sure to utilize available cores by using `+RTS -N<number>`, such as `+RTS -N64`.

+### Requirements:
+- `Main` has to be executable (chmod +x Main).
+- There has to be a folder named `output`.

 ### Command-line arguments: